MichelliCanals/Jogocobrinha/README.md

 ## 📄 Licença

-Este projeto está sob a licença
+Este projeto está sob a licença MIT License